-Mary Eberts, co-founder of LEAF (Women’s Legal Education and Action Fund), will join Professor Sarah Kaplan, Director, Institute for Gender + the Economy, in an on-stage discussion about gender-based violence.
+Mary Eberts, co-founder of LEAF (Women’s Legal Education and Action Fund), joined Professor Sarah Kaplan, Director, Institute for Gender + the Economy, in an on-stage discussion about gender-based violence.

-This event is co-hosted by the University of Toronto Faculty of Law.
+This event on December 5, 2017 was co-hosted by the University of Toronto Faculty of Law.

 Educated at Western University and Harvard law schools, Mary Eberts has appeared as counsel to parties and interveners in the Supreme Court of Canada, Courts of Appeal and Superior Courts in Ontario and other provinces, the Federal Court and Court of Appeal, and before administrative tribunals and inquests across Canada.
 She was instrumental in securing the present language of section 15 of the Charter, and was one of the founders of the Women’s Legal Education and Action Fund (LEAF).
 Since 1991, she has been litigation counsel to the Native Women’s Association of Canada (NWAC).
 In 2014, she was appointed Constitutional Litigator-in-Residence at the University of Toronto’s Faculty of Law.